slowproj/slowdash/docs/Installation.md

 <p>
 - Python 3
   - Version >= 3.9
-  - with numpy and pyyaml
-  - optionally (recommanded), uvicorn (Asynchronouns Web Server module)
-  - also matplotlib if SlowDash python library (SlowPy) is used
 <p>
 - Web Browser
   - Firefox most tested, Chrome &amp; Edge &amp; Safari ok, DuckDuckGo &amp; Opera never tested.
   - Also works on mobile devices: tested on iPad

-### Data Backend
+### If not using venv
+In this standard installation procedure, we use Python venv and install all the necessary packages there.

+If you do not want to use venv, install the packages manually:

+  -  numpy, pyyaml, psutil
+  - optionally (recommanded), uvicorn (Asynchronouns Web Server module)
+  - also matplotlib if SlowDash python library (SlowPy) is used
-Install standard Python modules for the data storage system being used.
+  - Python packages for the data storage system used in your setup:

-Currently supported data backend systems are:

 |DBMS              |Python Module|
 |------------------|-------------|